CJYD/WGU-Skateboard-Shop/README.md

                 return "confirmationaddproduct";
             }

-Change file: InhousePartController lines 41 - 67.
+Changed file: InhousePartController lines 41 - 67.
 The InhousePartController handles checking if the same in-house part name exist and if so creating a "multi-pack" part with the modified name.

         @PostMapping("/showFormAddInPart")
         public String submitForm(@Valid @ModelAttribute("inhousepart") InhousePart part, BindingResult theBindingResult, Model theModel) {